anhvir/trial/README.md

 ### Improving `Makefile`
 I don't actually like the above `Makefile`, at least because I have to repeat each file name twice.
-That also means that if I build a new project, I have to write `Makefile` from scratch.
+That also means that if I build a new project, I probably better to write `Makefile` from scratch!

 After a bit of research, I came up with the following [`Makefile`](./Makefile).
 Have a look at that file, and you could